Ōtaki to north of Levin - tolling consultation

 Next steps

-Following the consultation period, we will provide an engagement report on our webpage so you can see public feedback.
+Now the consultation period is over, we will provide an engagement report on our webpage soon so you can see public feedback.

 The NZTA Board will consider the results of the consultation, and the Board may then recommend tolling to the Minister of Transport.
 The final decision on whether or not to toll each road rests with Cabinet on the recommendation of the Minister of Transport.